Hand holding a pen and analyzing financial graphs on paper

 Chevron

-Operating income is an accounting indicator.
+The operating result is an accounting indicator.
 It measures the performance of a company's activity.
-This KPI provides information on the profitability of the business model.
-It is obtained by calculating the difference between operating revenues and operating expenses.
+This KPI provides information on the profitability of the economic model.
+It is obtained by calculating the difference between operating income and operating expenses.

 Chevron

-Operating income is calculated on the basis of the breakdown of income and expenses included in the annual accounting period.
-The following formula is used: Operating income = operating income - operating expenses.
+The operating result is calculated based on the breakdown of income and expenses included in the annual accounting period.
+The following formula is used: Operating result = operating income - operating expenses.

 What are the differences between operating income and operating profit?